 The Euribor rates are considered to be the most important reference rates in the European money market.
 The interest rates do provide the basis for the price and interest rates of all kinds of financial products like interest rate swaps, interest rate futures, saving accounts and mortgages.
 That’s the exact reason why many professionals as well as individuals do monitor the development of the Euribor rates intensively.

 In total, there are 5 different Euribor rates (until November 1st 2013 there were 15 Euribor rates).
 See current Euribor rates for an overview of all rates.
 Next to that there is also a 1-day European interbank interest rate called ESTER.
 On this site you will find lots of information about Euribor and the different Euribor rates.
 We do offer background information, the current Euribor rates as well as historical data.

 Furthermore, we do offer information about the ECB interest rate, also called main refinancing rate or minimum bid rate, as well.

-Euribor-rates.eu is part of the Triami Media financial websites network (in cooperation with HomeFinance).
+Euribor-rates.eu is part of the Triami Media financial websites network.
 Please do also take a look at global-rates.com, thé source for international interest rates and economic indicators.